foxglove/mcap/docs/specification/README.md

 ## Further Reading

-- [Feature explanations][feature explanations]: includes usage details that may be useful to implementers of readers or writers.
+- [Feature explanations][feature_explanations]: includes usage details that may be useful to implementers of readers or writers.

-[profiles]: ./profiles
-[compression formats]: ./compression/supported-compression-formats.md
-[explanatory notes]: ./notes/explanatory-notes.md
-[feature explanations]: ./notes/explanatory-notes.md#feature-explanations